adamburley/PassPushPosh/Docs/New-Push.md

 Returns \[PasswordPush\] object.
 Link member is a link created based on
-1-step setting however both 1-step and direct links are always provided at LinkRetrievalStep and LinkDirect.
+1-step setting however both 1-step and direct links are always provided at LinkRetrievalStep and LinkDirect properties.

 ## EXAMPLES